sous-chefs/mysql/README.md

 - `version` - Major MySQL version number of client packages.
-Only valid on for platforms that support multiple versions, such as RHEL via Software Collections and Ominos.
+Only valid on for platforms that support multiple versions, such as RHEL via Software Collections and OmniOS.

 #### Actions
 - `:create` - Installs the client software